prakashsaripaka/Excel-clone/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Features

+● New rows and columns can be added similar to how it’s added in google sheets ● Features to sort the sheet A -> Z and Z -> A on each column should be allowed.
+Sorting should be with respect to that column.
+● Insert column to right/left of that column
+● Insert rows to top/bottom of that row
+● Support for adding formula functionality covering ‘SUM’,‘MULTIPLICATION’, ‘SUBTRACTION’.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**